dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 the stifled information is a warning signal---or some other indication that something is wrong---error correction can\'t happen.

 However, words convey *meaning*, as does information.
-And this meaning is and always will be disconnected from the form that said information takes.
-Words are pointers, not reality.
+And this meaning is and always will be disconnected from the form that said information takes.[^map-territory] Words are pointers, not reality.
 If you outlaw a certain word, people will just use something else in its place, something that will convey the same idea, something that will have the same meaning.
 This is also why outlawing any piece of information is not only futile but ridiculous.
 Information can take on virtually endless forms.
 Consequently, by outlawing a certain piece of information, you automatically ban books, music, and all other possible representations of said information, which, depending on your encoding, might be *anything*.[^goedel]

 [^goedel]: Wikipedia contributors.
 (2022, March 23).
 [Gödel numbering](https://en.wikipedia.org/w/index.php?title=G%C3%B6del_numbering&oldid=1078810674).
 In Wikipedia, The Free Encyclopedia.
 Retrieved at 730,136